-- Nonindicative Name: "X-Mas Day" isn't really a Christmas song, just so you know.
+- Nonindicative Name: "X-Mas Day" is not really a Christmas song, just so you know.

 - Something Completely Different: The post-grunge song 'The Past' off Chapter VII: Hope and Sorrow.
 It even features Chris Daughtry, singer for the Grammy-nominated rock band Daughtry.
 Strangely, the collaboration actually works.

-- Take That: "Enemy," written by Morgan Rose, dissed Coal Chamber frontmam Dez Fafara for the way he treated Rose's (then) wife, who also happened to be the bassist for Coal Chamber.
+- Take That!: "Enemy," written by Morgan Rose, dissed Coal Chamber frontman Dez Fafara for the way he treated Rose's (then) wife, who also happened to be the bassist for Coal Chamber.

-- Token Minority: While he's not the only one, Lajon is one of the few African-American metal vocalists active right now.
-He is, however, arguably the most well-known, along with possibly Derrick Green and Benji Webbe.
+- Token Minority: While he is not the only one, Lajon is one of the few black rock and metal vocalists active right now.
+He is, however, arguably the most well-known, along with possibly William DuVall of Alice in Chains, Corey Glover of Living Colour (along with the rest of the band), Byron Davis of God Forbid, Howard Jones of Light the Torch (also formerly of Killswitch Engage), Derrick Green of Sepultura, Ice-T of Body Count, Adam Warren of Oceano, and Benji Webbe of Skindred.